Skip to content

 • Member who is completing their mandatory conscription or civilian service, or voluntary military service,

-• Member receiving informal care support allowance who is not employed, or
+• Member receiving informal care support allowance who is not employed.

 The maximum membership fee per year is 600 €.